Programs & Initiatives

 • Prepare you to parent a child who has been in state care.

-Enrollment opportunities and further information about where and when classes are held will be available at the Information Meeting (see Step One), and/or you can access learn more and complete the required application via the “BINTI” portal accessible at:
+Enrollment opportunities and further information about where and when classes are held will be available at the Information Meeting (see Step One), and/or if you are a Rhode Island family and would like to start the application process sooner, you can learn more and complete the required application via the DCYF “BINTI” portal at https://family.binti.com/users/signup/ri-rfa

 Step 3